 A: All classes run from the middle of August to the middle of June.
-After our annual Recital, we offer a six week long Summer session.
+After our annual Recital, we offer a four week long Summer session.

 Q: How can I register?

 A: You can register online or by coming to the studio during our office hours.
 If you register online, be sure to pick up your registration folder at the studio!

 Q: Is my dancer obligated to take the entire season?

 A: Students may withdraw from a class or classes at any point during the year.
 However, if your dancers costume has been ordered upon withdrawal the costume fee cannot be refunded.
 We ask that you contact the studio to let us know that your child will no longer be continuing lessons.